Cultural differences between Ukraine and the USA

-- Cultural difference #2.
-Ukrainian women do not shake hands upon introduction.
+- Ukrainian culture vs American culture as for shaking hands upon introduction.
 This is what the American learnt when he was introduced to his friend’s acquaintance.
-I have to tell you that a handshake in Ukraine is what men usually do when they are introduced to new people and when they meet their old friends.
+A handshake is what men usually do when they are introduced to new people and when they meet their old friends.
 Speaking of women, it is not common to shake hands when they meet a new person.
 They can smile and nod their head.
 If they meet a close friend, they can give them a kiss on the cheek.
 However, nowadays businesswomen do shake hands with their business partners and it is a common thing in the business world.

-- Cultural difference #3.
 Ukrainians are TOO hospitable.
-This idea came to the author’s mind when he was invited to spend an evening at a private Ukrainian house with a couple of friends of his.
+This idea came to the author’s mind when he was invited to spend an evening at a private house with a couple of friends of his.
 The host of the house was a very good cook and she had prepared a lot of dishes to treat her guests.
 The plates seemed to be endlessly filled with new treats after they had eaten the previous food.
-You will not believe me if I tell you that since childhood I have been taught that if I organise a dinner, my guests must never be hungry.
+You will not believe me if I tell you since childhood I have been taught that if I organise a dinner, my guests must never be hungry.
 I have to prepare the more dishes the better.
-And it is also a common thing to «take care» of your neighbour, especially if you are a man and your neighbour is a woman – you have to make sure that your lady always has something on her plate.
+And it is also a common thing to «take care» of your neighbour, especially if you are a man and your neighbour is a woman – you have to make sure your lady always has something on her plate.
 Of course, it is better to ask if she wants anything, before putting a piece of meat in front of her.
 One of my friend`s American boyfriend was also very impressed by hospitality of her family.

-- Cultural difference #4.
-Bring a gift to your host even if you are meeting them for the first time.
+- Bring a gift to your host even if you are meeting them for the first time.
 By doing so, you will show that you want to become good friends with the host and bring your gift as a small token by which to remember you.
 This is absolute truth and it is a usual thing for Ukrainians to bring a small gift with them when they are going to some house.
 And it is also a commonplace to bring different presents to our friends and other people to show that there is affection between us.
 It can be a bottle of champagne, fruits, a box of chocolate or coffee.
 It is also nice if you bring something, which your region is popular.
 For example, one of my Italian friend brought a bottle of olive oil.
 If your city is famous for wine, you can buy one.
 It should be just a gesture of attention.